PLATOONProject/Metadata-Registry/README.md

 			mv server.key cert/

 ### 4.2 Running The Broker
-To run the broker you can either make use of docker images provided by us as shown in **Section 4.2.1** or build your customized docker as shown in **Section 4.2.2**.
+To run the broker you can either make use of docker images provided by us as shown in **Section 4.2.1**

 #### 4.2.1 Running The Broker With Provided Image
 If you want to run the broker with the provided image please follow the following steps: